gebray21/Hunnedalen_Landslide_VR/README.md

 How to use:
-* File 1) VR_Demos
+* File 1) Demos
 	* This is the Windows 10 executable of the interactive game.
 To use, download and unzip all contents (including subfolders) to a folder, and click on "Hunnedalen_VR.exe" to open for the VR version and "Hunnedalen_DSK.exe" for the desktop version.
 In menu that appears, use mouse and VR controllers(desktop and VR versions respectively) to choose which graphics quality to apply.
-Use mouse and keyboard with on-screen instructions to control "Desktop" version of scene, and use Oculus Queest 2 controllers with on-controller prompts to control "VR" version of scene.
+Use mouse and keyboard with on-screen instructions to control "Desktop" version of scene, and use Oculus Queest 2 controllers with right controller for moving and left controller for turning around.
 	* Minimum system requirements for VR mode include:
 		CPU: Intel i5 8th gen or better,
 		GPU: Nvidia GTX 1060 GPU or better,